greenelab/iscb-diversity-manuscript/manuscript.md

 ](https://raw.githubusercontent.com/greenelab/iscb-diversity/ac43b098a2a994cbe3788bf7a19f541fc533b3de/figs/region_breakdown.png){#fig:region_breakdown}

-Consistent disparities were also apparent with an alternative approach that considered each pair of forename and last name as the unit of measurement.
+Consistent disparities were also apparent with an alternative approach that considered each pair of forename and last name was the unit of measurement.
 In addition, a time-lagged model, which might be appropriate if we assume that honors accrue ten years after an author's most prolifically cited year, results in a similar underrepresentation of East Asian scientists' names in the group of honorees, though the effect size is smaller.
 For example, the proportion of honor associated with East Asian name origins in 2019 is still substantially less than the proportion of senior authorships associated with East Asian names in 2009.